blinkupsdk/docs/README.md

 To acheive these functions the following steps need to be taken:

 - Signup, using name, username, phone number
-- Signin, via a texted code
+- Login, via a texted code
 - Find friends, by searching name or matching contacts
 - Send and accept friend requests
 - Get a list of friends and notifiy users about which friends are at an event